 Bookmark these pages or subscribe for updates.

-Proposals submitted through the expression of interest process
+Proposals submitted through the first round of the Expression of Interest process

 The following project proposals were submitted through the first round of expressions of interest.
 They have met the information requirements in the gateway process and delivered on the project principles for the productivity enhancement and country lines improvement programs.